Air America (film): Plot

-Meanwhile, Senator Davenport is losing patience with Lemond and Diehl, and demands to know who is smuggling heroin.
-Soon after their return to base, the pilots learn that during his search for Billy and Gene, Jack was killed and Lemond and Diehl claim that he was the ring leader behind the drug trafficking.
-Enraged, Billy purchases grenades on the black market and uses them to blow up the heroin factory, but guards see him running away.
-Davenport is still unsatisfied, and demands more concrete evidence.
+Davenport is losing patience and demands to know who is smuggling heroin.
+Learning that Jack has been killed, Lemond and Diehl claim he was the ring leader behind the drug trafficking.
+Billy blows up the heroin factory, but guards see him running away.
+Davenport demands more concrete evidence.

-The next day, Gene finds a buyer for his arsenal, allowing him to leave gunrunning, quit Air America, and take his family out of the country.
-Meanwhile, Billy accepts one more flight before he actually quits.
-With co-pilot Babo, he is assigned to transport flour to a refugee camp but they are instructed to divert to a nearby airstrip for "routine inspection."
-Billy immediately suspects a setup, and a search reveals several kilos of heroin hidden in the flour-sacks.
-With his fuel gauge tampered with, Babo and Billy decide to crash-land on the same airstrip where Billy crashed a few days earlier, and use the wreckage of the previous crash to hide the smaller aircraft.
+Gene finds a buyer for his arsenal, allowing him to quit Air America and take his family out of Laos.
+Billy accepts one more flight, taking flour to a refugee camp when he is instructed to divert for "routine inspection."
+Suspecting a setup, Billy inspects the cargo and finds heroin.
+He crash-lands on the same airstrip where he crashed earlier and uses the wreckage of the previous crash to hide the aircraft.

+Davenport recognizes the nature of the setup and threatens to reveal Lemond and Diehl's operation to Washington.
+Major Lemond in return silences Senator Davenport by daring him to say what he thinks he saw in Laos but reveals that his own political connections involving a friendship with the President would only ruin Davenport's political career.

-Gene, on his way to make his final, largest weapons delivery, flies in to rescue Babo and Billy after wondering why Billy can't seem to keep anything in the air.
-Billy convinces him to respond to a distress call from a refugee camp caught in the crossfire between General Soong's men and local rebels.
-Gene tries to rescue the United States Agency for International Development official in charge of the camp; however, she refuses to leave without the refugees.
-After some initial resistance, Gene dumps the weapons to make room for the refugees, blowing up the weapons cache to cover their escape.
+Gene, on his way to make his final weapons delivery, rescues Billy.
+They respond to a distress call from a refugee camp caught in crossfire.
+The official in charge of the camp refuses to leave without the refugees.
+Gene reluctantly dumps the weapons to make room for the refugees, with much pressure from Billy, and blows up their cache to cover the escape.

-In the air, Gene and Billy come up with a scheme to sell the aircraft to give Gene his money back.
-Senator Davenport recognizes the setup for what it was, and the Senator threatens to reveal Lemond and Diehl's operation to Washington.
+In the air, Gene and Billy hatch a scheme to sell the aircraft to recoup Gene's money.
+In the postscript of the closing credits, it is revealed that General Soong makes it to America eventually and gets his dream of owning and operating a Holiday Inn, that Gene wins a lottery in Thailand in 1975, and that Billy is deported from Thailand for fixing the same lottery in order for Gene to win.